y-zheng18/point_odyssey/README.md

 <img src="assets/outdoor_multiview.jpg" alt="random" width="80%" height="80%">

-In the above example, we render 3 views of an outdoor scene.
+In the example above, we render 3 views of an outdoor scene.
 You can also render more views by setting ```--views``` to a larger number.
 We randomly sample camera trajectories from Mannequin Challenge dataset.
 You can also manually design camera trajectories to render more diverse views, or use other hand-crafted camera trajectories, by modifying the code in ```render_human.py```.

-For indoor scenes, we add static cameras to render multi-view images.
-By running:
+For indoor scenes, the following script will generate multi-view data with static cameras:
 ```angular2html
 bash scripts/render_indoor_multiview.sh
 ```

-you will get multi-view data similar to this:
+The rendered data should look like this:

 <img src="assets/indoor_multiview.jpg" alt="retar" width="60%" height="60%">

 ## Download

 The full dataset will be released soon.
 The dataset will include:
-* Multi-modal data (RGBs, depth maps, normal maps and segmentation masks)
+* Multi-modal data (RGB, depth, normals, instance segmentation)
 * Ground truth 2D trajectories, with visibility lables
 * Ground truth 3D trajectories
 * Camera parameters